-Increased pintail duck limit: The daily bag limit for pintail ducks has been increased to two birds per day.
+Lower scaup limit: The daily bag limit for scaup has been reduced to two birds per day.
 For all bag limits and season dates, see page 30.

-Youth Waterfowl Hunt dates: This fall, the Youth Waterfowl Hunt in the Northern zone will be held Sept.
-22, 2018.
-The Youth Waterfowl Hunt in the Southern zone will be held one week later, on Sept.
-29, 2018.
-For details, see page 32.
+Youth Waterfowl Hunt dates: This fall, the Youth Waterfowl Hunt in the Northern Zone will be held Sept.
+19, 2020.
+The Youth Waterfowl Hunt in the Southern Zone will be held two weeks later, on Oct.
+3, 2020.
+For details, see page 34.